 Despite “gaming disorder” now being part of the ICD-11, the problems addressed by the APA—how to identify and epidemiologically measure those with clinically significant problems—remain debated.
-Henceforth, we use gaming-related health problems (GRHP) as a reference to all constructs (“videogame addiction”, “gaming disorder”, etc.) that relate to adverse mental, physical, and social aspects of gaming.
-A recent review of English GRHP screening instruments for gaming found 32 unique scales (King et al. 2020), and the scholars concluded five of them—including GAS7 (Game Addiction Scale: Lemmens et al. 2009) and IGDT10 (Internet Gaming Disorder Test: Király et al. 2017)—to have high evidential support.
+Henceforth, we use gaming-related health problems (GRHPs) as a reference to all constructs (“videogame addiction”, “gaming disorder”, etc.) that relate to adverse mental, physical, and social aspects of gaming.
+A recent review of English GRHP screening instruments found 32 unique scales (King et al. 2020), and the scholars concluded five of them—including GAS7 (Game Addiction Scale: Lemmens et al. 2009) and IGDT10 (Internet Gaming Disorder Test: Király et al. 2017)—to have high evidential support.
 A later review found the prevalence rates of these five instruments to range from less than 1% to more than 14% in different age groups (Stevens et al. 2020).
 Despite scholars’ continuous attempts to make sophisticated epidemiological estimations, the fundamental problem remains unsolved: with at least 32 English screening tools that derive from diverse ontological grounds, what varies may not only be the prevalence rates, but also the GRHP constructs that are being measured (Appendix 0).
 For instance, GAS7 is based on the definition of pathological gambling in the DSM-IV (seven symptoms four of which must be present), whereas IGDT10 is based on “internet gaming disorder” in the DSM-5 (nine symptoms five of which must be present).
 After “gaming disorder” was confirmed to be included in the ICD-11, new instruments now rely on the WHO’s ontology: three novel criteria that must all be met for establishing a diagnosis.
 Taken together, these differences reflect two dimensions of ontological diversity:

 What criteria define the disorder?
 E.g., the DSM-5 and the ICD-11 list different criteria.